sictweb/bti425-2020/graded-work/assign1.md

 ## BTI425 Assignment 1

-The purpose or objective of the assignment is to create a React app.
+The purpose or objective of the assignment is to create a React app that interacts with a web API.

 Read/skim all of this document before you begin work.